-There are records of civilisation in China as far back as 1766 BCE, which makes it one, if not the, oldest continuous culture in the world.
-Over this long history, China was ruled by many different dynasties and was home to important advances in art, philosophy, politics, and science.
+There are records of civilisation in China as far back as 1766 BCE, which makes it one of, if not the, oldest continuous culture in the world.
+Over this long history, China has been ruled by many different dynasties and became home to important advances in art, philosophy, politics, and science.
 Although some of the dynasties in China lasted for hundreds of years, perhaps the most notable was the Han Dynasty.
 From 206 BC to 220 AD, this period of history contributed greatly to Chinese culture, and its influence is still felt today.
 China’s final dynasty, the Qing Dynasty, was in power from 1644 to 1912.

 After a people’s revolution in 1912, China became the Republic of China and adopted the Gregorian calendar used in the west.
 China fought with the Allies in both World Wars but also had its own internal struggles.
 In 1927, civil war broke out between the Nationalist Government of China and the Communist Party of China (CPC).
 In 1949, the CPC, under the chairmanship of Mao Zedong, won the war and formed the People’s Republic of China.
 Meanwhile, the nationalists fled to Taiwan and set up a government there.

-In 1958, the country began an economic and social policy known as ‘the Great Leap Forward.’
-The plan backfired, causing widespread famine, starvation, and death.
-The country began to recover towards the end of the 20th Century and has continued to progress since.
+The country began to recover from this political upheaval towards the end of the 20th Century and has continued to progress ever since.
 It is now the world’s second largest economy and has significantly contributed to worldwide popular culture.

 The Communist Party of China has ruled the country since the end of the civil war in 1949.
 Although technically there are other political parties, they all formally accept the rule of the CPC.
 China has a constitution, but it changes frequently.
 It was most recently amended in 2018, removing the five-year term limit for Presidents.
 As such, current President Xi Jinping can rule indefinitely.